DangerCove/support.dangercove.com/_posts/2019-02-12-no-background-image-carbonize.md

 title: Why isn't the background image included?
 categories:
   - Carbonize
-description: "A limitation of the underlying web engine prevents the background image from being used.
+description: "A limitation of the underlying web engine prevents the background image from being used."
 type: Document
 ---